utilitywarehouse/vault-kube-cloud-credentials/README.md

 If that annotation is omitted the sidecar will fetch service account key in a form of JSON file and save that to the path specified in `GOOGLE_APPLICATION_CREDENTIALS` env var (`/gcp/sa.json` by default).
+`vault.uw.systems/default-gcp-key-ttl` annotation can be used to set initial lease ttl for the key. if this key is not renewed and expired then vault will delete key from GCP.

 ### Config file